Hollings/hollingsbot3/README.md

 ```

 The script checks for changes every 60 seconds by default.
 Set the
 `UPDATE_INTERVAL` environment variable to adjust the polling interval.
+By
+default the script monitors the branch that is currently checked out.
+Override
+this by setting the `WATCH_BRANCH` environment variable, e.g. `WATCH_BRANCH=main`.

 The bot uses a modular Cog system located in the `cogs/` directory.
 A sample `ping` command is provided.